govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria 3.1.5 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-meaning-supplements){:rel="external"}

-Plain English is beneficial to all readers, but essential for some.
+[Plain English]({{ site.baseurl }}/writing-style/#plain-english) is beneficial to all readers, but essential for some.

-We recommend a reading level of lower secondary education level, after removal of proper names and titles.
+Level AAA requires a lower secondary education reading level, after removal of proper names and titles.

+We recommend a Year 5 reading level (around age 9).